CharlesWang-lq/FPSProject/README.md

 Last Stand: Exo Survival

-This is a FPS shoot zombies game
+This is a FPS shoot zombies game, You are the hero with the weapon, mission is to shoot down all the zombie

 Main menu, Pause Menu, Restart✅